hwdotexe/iSpotPlaylist/readme.md

 Eventually, the script will ask for your Access Token.
 Paste it into the window, and at this point, you can follow the on-screen instructions.
 You'll enter the playlist you wish to convert, and it will send a series of API requests to Spotify and make it so.

+## Limitations
+Currently, this project only performs iTunes -> Spotify transitions, and doesn't work the other way around.
+Perhaps I will add this in the future, only fate can tell.

 ## Contributing
 If this project helped you, or if the code offended you by its ugliness, I welcome bug reports and pull requests here on GitHub.
 You can also leave a star, because y'know, I could use the self esteem.